A remark on $\Lambda^2$-enlargeable manifolds: Introduction

 \begin{defn}[\cite{GL83}] A $C^1$-map $\varphi:X\to Y$ between Riemannian manifolds is said to be $(\epsilon,\Lambda^2)$-contracting, if for all $x\in X$, the map $\varphi_*:\Lambda^2(T_x X)\to \Lambda^2(T_{\varphi(x)}Y)$ satisfies

 for any $V_x,W_x\in T_xX$. \end{defn}

-In the following definition of $\Lambda^2$-enlargeable Riemannian metric, we replace ``constant near infinity" in \cite[Definition 7.1]{GL83} by ``locally constant near infinity".
-In \cite[Definition 1.10]{S}, Shi also considered this case.
+In the following definition of $\Lambda^2$-enlargeable Riemannian metrics, we replace ``constant near infinity" in \cite[Definition 7.1]{GL83} by ``locally constant near infinity".
+In \cite[Definition 1.10]{S}, Shi also considered this condition, but from a different motivation, also, there is no overlap between Shi's main results and the results proved in the present paper.

-\begin{defn} A Riemannian metric on a connected manifold $M$ is called $\Lambda^2$-enlargeable if given any $\epsilon>0$, there exists a covering manifold $M_\epsilon\to M$ such that $M_\epsilon$ is spin and a smooth map $f_\epsilon:M_\epsilon\to S^{{\rm dim}M}(1)$ which is $(\epsilon,\Lambda^2)$-contracting with respect to the lifted metric, {\bf locally constant} near infinity and of non-zero degree.
-A connected (not necessarily compact) manifold is said to be $\Lambda^2$-enlargeable if any Riemannian metric (not necessarily complete) on $M$ is $\Lambda^2$-enlargeable. \end{defn}
+\begin{defn} Let $M$ be a connected manifold without boundary.
+A Riemannian metric on $M$ is called $\Lambda^2$-enlargeable if given any $\epsilon>0$, there exist a covering manifold $M_\epsilon\to M$ such that $M_\epsilon$ is spin and a smooth map $f_\epsilon:M_\epsilon\to S^{{\rm dim}M}(1)$ which is $(\epsilon,\Lambda^2)$-contracting with respect to the lifted metric, {\bf locally constant} near infinity and of non-zero degree.
+A connected (not necessarily compact) manifold is said to be $\Lambda^2$-enlargeable if all the Riemannian metrics (not necessarily complete) on $M$ are $\Lambda^2$-enlargeable. \end{defn}

-\begin{thm} A manifold $M$ without boundary which is $\Lambda^2$-enlargeable in the sense of Definition \ref{df1.2}, can not carry a complete Riemannian metric of positive scalar curvature. \end{thm}

-A proof of Theorem \ref{th1.3} will be given in Section 2. \begin{lemma} Let $W$ be a closed $\Lambda^2$-enlargeable manifold and $M$ be a noncompact connected spin manifold without boundary with ${\rm dim}M={\rm dim}W$, then $M\# W$ is a $\Lambda^2$-enlargeable manifold in the sense of Definition \ref{df1.2}. \end{lemma}
+\begin{prop} Let $W$ be a closed $\Lambda^2$-enlargeable manifold and $M$ be a noncompact connected spin manifold without boundary with ${\rm dim}M={\rm dim}W$, then $M\# W$ is a $\Lambda^2$-enlargeable manifold in the sense of Definition \ref{df1.2}. \end{prop}

+From Proposition \ref{l1.4} one finds that there are manifolds which are $\Lambda^2$-enlargeable in the sense of Definition \ref{df1.2} but not $\Lambda^2$-enlargeable in the sense of \cite[Definition 7.1]{GL83}.
+For example, since the torus $T^n$ is a closed $\Lambda^2$-enlargeable manifold, then $M\# T^n$ is a $\Lambda^2$-enlargeable manifold in the current sense for a noncompact spin manifold $M$.

+The main theorem of this paper can be stated as follows, which extends \cite[Theorem 6.12]{GL83} to the current case.

+\begin{thm} A manifold $M$ without boundary which is $\Lambda^2$-enlargeable in the sense of Definition \ref{df1.2}, cannot carry a complete Riemannian metric of positive scalar curvature. \end{thm}

+By Proposition \ref{l1.4} and Theorem \ref{th1.3}, we give another proof of \cite[Theorem 1.1]{WZ}, which states that $M\# W$ cannot carry a complete Riemannian metric of positive scalar curvature.

+The rest of this paper is organized as follows.
+In Section 2, we will give a proof of Proposition \ref{l1.4}.
+In Section 3, we will give a proof of Theorem \ref{th1.3}.